MadeleineKemeny/Scraping2/README.md

 "Scraping" is a technique by which a server grabs data from another website to dynamically populate information on the native site it is serving.

-Scraping2 shows this technique by calling "news" from The Onion by the language in which it is written (HTML), and as well as using Axios and Cheerio, a library that makes jQuery readable by servers.
+Scraping2 shows this technique by calling news from The Chicago Sun-Times by the language in which it is written (HTML), and as well as using Axios and Cheerio, a library that makes jQuery readable by servers.

-The "news" from The Onion is scraped and held in a MongoDB database; Mongoose assists in creating that database and curating that information on the fly.
+The news is scraped and held in a MongoDB database; Mongoose assists in creating that database and curating that information on the fly.

 ## The Totality of Tech